firstbatchxyz/dria-blog/docs/factory/graph_builder.md

 ---
 categories:
 - Workflows
-description: Generate a graph of concepts and their relationships from context using Singleton task with Dria client.
+description: Generate a graph of concepts and their relationships from specified context using a Singleton task in Dria.
 tags:
 - graph generation
 - concept relationships
-- AI workflows
+- Dria
-- Dria client
+- AI models
-- JSON output
+- Singleton task
 ---

 # GenerateGraph